 Complete findings (weaknesses and strengths) along with frequency in the form of a “Problem by Session” matrix (as marked from manual notes and Morae™ recordings).

-The findings were compiled into the “problem matrix” in order to analyze frequency, with the sessions on the x axis and the issues listed on the y axis.
+The findings were compiled into the “problem by participant (or session) matrix” in order to analyze frequency, with the sessions on the x axis and the issues listed on the y axis.
 Issues on the y axis are listed in descending order of frequency.
 When issues were repeated by participants during the same focus group, the number of times the issue was encountered is included in the corresponding cell.

 Problem by task metrics.